core-interaction/core-interaction.github.io/topic/html/index.md

 <li>Bulldog</li><li>Poodle</li></ul></body>
 ```

 But obviously, the first one is much more readable to us humans.
 We can use whitespace, tabs/indenting, and line breaks to make it easier for us to read the code.
 There are a lot of common patterns used—like indenting to indicate hierarchy/nesting.
 But there are also no wrong ways to do it!
-In HTML, spaces are *code ergonomics* for you.
+In HTML, spaces are code *ergonomics* for you—just like a good chair or desk, that allow you to work more comfortably.